IDS and IDPS detection methods include: anomaly detection, signature detection, and a newer method named stateful protocol analysis.

 - Resource intensive, high resource overhead.

-- Cannot detect attacks that do not violate the characteristics of generally accept protocol behavior.
+- Cannot detect attacks that do not violate the characteristics of generally accepted protocol behavior.

 - Conflicts between the protocol model used by IDPS and how protocol is actually implemented.

 A hybrid detection engine controls the sensitivity levels of the anomaly and signature based detectors according to a calculated suspicion value.
 The functions of HDE are as follows:

 - Collecting the outputs of anomaly-based detector and signature-based detector.